Azure/azure-sdk-for-java/sdk/core/azure-core-tracing-opentelemetry/src/samples/ListKeyVaultSecretsTracingSample.md

-# Create a configuration setting with Azure Core Tracing Opentelemetry
+# List key Vault secrets with Azure Core Tracing Opentelemetry

-Following documentation describes instructions to run a sample program for creating a Configuration Setting with tracing instrumentation.
+Following documentation describes instructions to run a sample program for creating and listing secrets of a Key Vault with tracing instrumentation.

 ## Getting Started
 Sample uses **[opentelemetry-sdk][opentelemetry_sdk]** as implementation package and **[LoggingExporter][logging_exporter]** as exporter.